defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 The cyber landscape is constantly evolving.
 To keep our people and data safe, you need to change the way you identify and manage security risks.

-Following a Secure by Design approach helps Defence stay ahead of adversaries and maintain national security.

 <div class="govuk-inset-text">If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.</div>

+Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

 To be Secure by Design, you need to show that your team: